 This grant provides public school districts with the funding they need to secure classroom technology or STEM curriculum.

 Who’s Eligible: School or district administrators

 How to Apply: Submit an online application and proposal along with two years of audited statements by the rolling deadlines.
-In response to the COVID-19 crisis, the next deadline has been moved up to June 1.
+These deadlines differ for new applicants and applicants who have previously received this grant.

 Who’s Eligible: Teachers who are members of the National Council of Teachers of Mathematics

 How to Apply: Submit a proposal and application by the May deadline.

 This grant offers funding for educators or librarians to create enriching reading curriculum or programs for their students.

 Who’s Eligible: Public school, public library, or preschool program educators